Hesima/About-Myself/Resume.md

 - Participated in the "VORTEX 2019" conducted by National Institute of Technology Trichy on 1 February,2019.
 - Participated in the “TCS Code Vita”, an online coding contest.
 -	Participated in the “SMART INDIA HACKATHON” in the month of May,2018.
+# WORKSHOPS:
+-	Attended “MOBILE APPLICATION DEVELOPMENT” Workshop conducted by Velammal College of Engineering and Technology, Madurai from 4th to 6th December 2017.
+- Attended “WEB DEVELOPMENT” Workshop conducted by National Institute of Technology, Trichy from 2nd to 4th February 2018.
+- Attended “JAVA” Workshop conducted by Velammal College of Engineering and Technology, Madurai from 19th and 28th June 2018.
+- Attended “GAME  DEVELOPMENT” Workshop conducted by National Institute of Technology, Trichy from 1st to 3rd February 2019.